 (And how not to be an easy target)

-Digital security specialists need to account for all possible ways their system could be breached–a hacker need only find a single weakness.
+Digital security specialists need to account for all possible ways their system could be breached.

-In this article, we will outline some of the ways you can reduce your attack surface and make your law firm a far less hackable target.
-Given that WordPress is used by 64.4% of all websites with known Content Management Systems, this article will lean heavily towards WordPress hardening, but we’ve made sure to include lots of tips that will be relevant no matter your site design.
+In this article, we will outline some of the ways you can reduce your “attack surface” and make your law firm a far less hackable target.
+Given that WordPress is used by 64.4% of all websites with known Content Management Systems, this article will lean heavily towards WordPress hardening, but we’ve made sure to include tips that will be relevant no matter your website platform.

 From the bottom up: Hosting, Networks and Web Applications